proJM-Coding/proJM-pack/index.md

-## Imagine a way to making minecraft easier but without changing the gam
+## Imagine a way to making minecraft easier but without changing the game

 You can use the [editor on GitHub](https://github.com/proJM1/proJM-pack/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.